 Classic Duvel is one of the most delicious Belgian beers you can try and it’s actually a famed Belgian pale ale.
 Duvel is brewed by Duvel Moortgat Brewery’s flagship beer and it was first called Victory Ale but the name was changed to Duvel, which means devil due to its intense 8.5% ABV.

 There are quite a few different types of this pale ale on the market today but the original is brewed using Scottish yeast plus Saaz and Styrian Golding hops.
-Unlike most of the best Belgian beers, Duvel is actually fermented twice and the
+Unlike most of the best Belgian beers, Duvel is actually fermented twice and the second fermentation actually happens in the bottle.

 This Belgian beer has a very smooth hoppy taste to it that is full of aromas and it pairs well with cheese and meat.